Iowa and Sac & Fox Mission State Historic Site: History

 The mission's main goal was to dissuade tribal culture and transform the Indians into self-sufficient farmers with Christian beliefs.
 On average about 40 students lived at the mission. a typical day at the mission is waking up at 5am, having 6 hours of school from 9 am and all non-school hours spent at work under Irvin's leadership.
 Girls were taught homemaking and housekeeping by Mrs. Eliza Irvin.

 from the early 1840s to 1965 the Oregon Trail was active with the mission acting as a lucrative destination due its position on the trail.
 The tribes benefited by charging a toll over their bridge but the travelers who came through brought diseases along with them.
 Diseases such as smallpox and cholera caused epidemics causing the tribes to move away from the mission.

 Kansas–Nebraska Act (1854) brought further reductions to the Indian reservations and increased the distance between the mission and the reservations; this made it difficult for the tribes' children to attend causing the closure of the mission in 1863.
 In 1856 the mission had 44 students.

 The mission found new life as an orphanage and was operated from 1863 to 1866.
 The mission then sat empty from 1866 to 1868 until the western side of the building was razed to make a dormatory leaving only 40 percent of the original structure.

 the Northeast Kansas Historical Society decided to preserve the remaining portion of the building that had been acting as a private residence from 1905 to 1937. in 1941 the state had acquired the property and has been declared a state historical site since 1963.
+The building was added to the National Register of Historic Places in 1970.
 In 1996 the museum was renovated and reopened as a museum for native American arts until its closure in 2008.

 In 2021 the state relinquished control of the property to the Iowa tribe of Kansas and became part of the Ioway Tribal National Park.
 The Museum was reopened in 2022.

-Notable Residents

-Sophie Rubeti was part of the Sac tribe and lived at the mission under the teachings of the reverend.
-Sophie eventually built up a fund of 200 dollars that she handed over to a trust company in St. Joseph, Missouri which upon her death would give half to Highland Community College (Kansas) and the other half to "teach little children to follow Christ."
-Sophie died shortly after her eighteenth birthday of Tuberculosis resulting in a fund being set up to build Rubeti lodge and the trust funds being ceded to the recipients.
-Rubeti Lodge was razed in 1978 and the bricks from the fireplace were relocated to Highland Community College to form Rubeti Monument.